Pharmaceutical Management Courses and Classes

 Research and Drug Development Through Clinical Trials Course

 Students taking this pharmaceutical management class study the Food and Drug Administration (FDA) regulations that must be met before a product can be approved.
 They examine what occurs during clinical trials so they can understand the how to formulate a clinical trial and can determine what type of study will work to research and test a drug.
 Students learn how the human participants in the product are protected.
-Students examine the history of the drug development process to understand what makes today's drugs safer than they have been in the past.
+Students examine the history of the drug development process to understand what makes today's drugs safer than in the past.